The Art of Family Business Coaching

 An easy job?
 Research shows that 70% of family-owned businesses do not survive the second generation and only 13% the third generation.
 Furthermore, business succession failure also heavily weights on family relationships.

-Assisting families and family offices in sustaining a legacy across generations isn’t a science.
-It’s an art.
-And like any art, it demands more than technical skill—it requires the courage to face what most governance frameworks ignore: emotion.
+Helping families and family offices sustain a legacy across generations is not a formula you plug in.
+It is an art.
+And like any art, it takes more than technical skill.
+It takes the courage to face what most governance frameworks neatly sidestep: emotion.

-After decades working alongside family enterprises—as a confidante, executive, and board member across the Americas, Asia, and Europe—I’ve come to see one truth repeated across cultures and capital structures: it’s not wealth or governance that derails continuity.
-It’s what’s left unspoken.
+After decades inside family enterprises as a confidante, executive, and board member across five continents, I have seen the same pattern repeat, regardless of culture or capital structure.
+It is not the lack of governance or wealth that derails continuity.
+It is what gets left unspoken.
 The rivalries no one names.
-The grief that never got addressed.
-The pride quietly competing for control.
+The grief no one tends to.
+The pride quietly jostling for control.

-Effective coaching in this space requires more than just credentials.
-It calls for someone who can walk into complexity without flinching—someone who understands family systems, team dynamics, succession, and the weight of legacy.
-Someone who knows when to pause and when to name what’s been avoided for too long.
+This is work that asks for more than credentials.
+It asks for someone who can walk into complexity without flinching.
+Someone who knows when to hold the pause and when to name the thing that has been avoided for too long.

-Because the real work of sustaining a dynasty isn’t in the documents.
+Because the real work of sustaining a dynasty does not live in the documents.
+It lives in the conversations you have never had, and in having them before it is too late.

 Virtual coffe with Rene